Karl Dürrge: Medical and legal examination

 Christian Ludwig Mursinna, chief of surgery at the Charité hospital's medical school, examined Dürrge and designated him as female based upon the lack of testicles, but noted the characteristics of both sexes.
 F. F. Monorchis, (which may have been a pseudonym), a pamphleteer, also examined Dürrge at Charité hospital and pronounced that though both male and female characteristics were visible, the fact that Dürrge was unable to sexually perform as either sex and was likely infertile, meant the patient was not a hermaphrodite, but a misshaped woman.
 Dürrge was next examined by Johann Christian Stark, a professor from the medical faculty at the University of Jena.
 Answering Stark's questions, Dürrge advised that his bleeding did not emerge from the vagina, but rather as a discharge from the urethra, following an injury.
-After manipulating Dürrge's phallus to erection, and taking account of his testimony that se had experienced ejaculation and erections during sleep, and that he was exclusively sexually attracted to women, Stark concluded Dürrge was masculine.
+After manipulating Dürrge's phallus to erection, taking account of his testimony that he had experienced ejaculation and erections during sleep, and that he was exclusively sexually attracted to women, Stark concluded Dürrge was masculine.

 In 1803, Stark's findings were validated by his colleague at the University of Jena, Franz Heinrich Martens.
 Privy Councilor, Dr. Johann Friedrich Fritze, who was a member of the Collegium Medico-Chirurgicum, and Surgeon-General Gericke, both from Berlin, counseled Dürrge to wear men's clothing.
 Gaining physicians' endorsement to live as a man placed intersex people at a legal advantage over women, as it bestowed "all civil rights, freedoms, and responsibilities of the male sex" upon them.
 Under the provisions of the General State Laws for the Prussian States, passed in 1794, women were subordinate to their husbands and expected to work in the home performing the duties of a wife and mother.
 Married women, though they no longer had to obey their husbands, had no control over their legal affairs, assets, or property, and husbands could determine if a wife could obtain employment outside the home.
 Single women or widows could work only in professions prescribed for their social class.
 Articles 19-24 of the same laws enabled hermaphrodites to choose to live as either male or female from the age of majority.